Octopus Energy: built to last

 - Customer service will suffer, because there simply aren’t enough resources to ensure everyone is looked after.
 Iresa Energy is a good example of this – they had 800 open Ombudsman complaints when they closed their doors in August 2018.
 (They averaged 9,000 complaints to every 100,000 customers in their last quarter.
 By comparison, our average was 39 for every 100,000).
 Or...

 - There won’t be enough money left to cover business costs.
-Spark Energy, one of the most recent companies to go under, is a good example of this.
+Or more specifically in the current environment, to afford turbulent wholesale gas prices.

 Our business model